kaktus85/MightyWatt/Bill-of-materials/README.md

 # Bill of Materials
-The list of items for the construction of MightyWatt
+The list of items for the construction of MightyWatt.